External Ids for FGG Gene

 GeneCards Summary for FGG Gene

 FGG (Fibrinogen Gamma Chain) is a Protein Coding gene.
-Diseases associated with FGG include afibrinogenemia, congenital and dysfibrinogenemia, congenital.
-Among its related pathways are Complement and coagulation cascades and Platelet activation.
+Diseases associated with FGG include Afibrinogenemia, Congenital and Dysfibrinogenemia, Congenital.
+Among its related pathways are Platelet activation and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and protein binding, bridging.
 An important paralog of this gene is FGB.

 UniProtKB/Swiss-Prot for FGG Gene